dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 Finally, we ask what information is in an optic array for the coming into and going out of existence of surfaces caused by changes in the state of matter.
 The reader will recall that whenever ambient light is structured in one part and unstructured in an adjacent part a surface is specified in the former and a void in the latter.
 Thus, the textured region below the horizon specifies the solid earth, and the homogeneous region above it specifies the empty sky.
 Similarly, the heterogeneous areas in the sky specify surfaces, even if only clouds, and the homogeneous areas between clouds specify the absence of a surface.
 The leafy canopy in a forest provides an overhead texture; the holes in the canopy are textureless, and it is into these holes that the birds fly.
 So long as any visual solid angle in the array remains unstructured it specifies a hole; it can be magnified to the hemispherical limit, and the bird will not collide with any surface but will fly through the hole.

 In the upper hemisphere of the ambient array, cloud surfaces dissipate, and we say they vanish.
 The optical texture is supplanted by the absence of texture.
 Cloud surfaces also form in the sky, and we say that they have material- ized.
 The absence of texture is supplanted by texture.
 In the lower hemisphere of the array, the optical transitions are more complex, for there is always a background texture.
 With evaporation of a liquid surface, or the sublimation of a solid surface, or the dissolving of it, the optical texture is supplanted by that of whatever lay behind it.
 As one structure is nullified, another takes its place.
 Sometimes the substance of the object becomes transparent during the transition, which means that one surface is specified behind another.
 This information is displayed in what the motion picture technician calls a dissolve, whereby one layout goes out of sight as another comes into sight in precisely the same place.
 There is a "fade-out" and a "fade-in."both of which occur at the same time.
-Events and the Information for Perceiving Events 99

 THE THEORY OF SPIRITS

 These our actors
 Are melted into air, into thin air:
 And, like the baseless fabric of this vision,
 The cloud-capped towers, the gorgeous palaces,
 The solemn temples, the great globe itself
 Yea, all which it inherit, shall dissolve
 And, like this insubstantial pageant faded,
 Leave not a rack behind.

 Shakespeare, The Tempest